 The pharmaceutical industry has been rapidly adopting cloud technology as a solution to ever-expanding computer processing needs.
 Leveraging our 20-plus years of experience in providing an architecture supporting modeling and simulation efforts, we have developed KIWI as a secure, validated, enterprise-scale environment, enabling global teams to collaborate on model-based decision making.
 KIWI has proven to be a valuable platform for encouraging interdisciplinary discussions about the model development process and interpretation of results.
 We continue to receive positive feedback about the functionality implemented in KIWI and the value of the approach we have taken to harness cloud technology.
 We continue to improve functionality and collaboration within the KIWI platform, and we expect the licensing fee will be a source of recurring revenue for further development and growth.
 KIWI Version 1.3 was released in May 2015.
-This version of KIWI provides our user community with access to new features that accelerate completion of modeling projects by decreasing run times and facilitating the comparison and exporting of results across models.
-These features include dynamic comparisons of model parameter estimates and diagnostic plots, export of model run records for regulatory submissions, and accelerated infrastructure with the upgrade to the latest versions of NONMEM® and Perl-speaks-NONMEM running in a 64-bit Linux environment.
+This version of KIWI provided our user community with access to new features that accelerated completion of modeling projects by decreasing run times and facilitating the comparison and exporting of results across models.
+These features included dynamic comparisons of model parameter estimates and diagnostic plots, export of model run records for regulatory submissions, and accelerated infrastructure with the upgrade to the latest versions of NONMEM® and Perl-speaks-NONMEM running in a 64-bit Linux environment.

 KIWI Version 1.6 was released in September 2016.
-This new version introduced major enhancements in the functionality of visualization tools offered by the platform.
+This version introduced major enhancements in the functionality of visualization tools offered by the platform.
 These enhancements include simplifying the creation of plots and comparing them across multiple models, thus accelerating the model refinement process.
-In addition, analysts can now conveniently copy visualization preferences across projects, improving consistency and facilitating collaboration and communication with clients and colleagues.
-We are now further enhancing KIWI as part of our five-year, almost-\$5 million contract with a leading global research foundation.
+In addition, analysts could now conveniently copy visualization preferences across projects, improving consistency and facilitating collaboration and communication with clients and colleagues.